leothiemard/Quick-Craft/README.md

 3. Duplicate `.env.example` and rename the copy `.env`
 4. Open the `.env` file and update with your own environment variables
 5. Open the `/resources/assets/config.json` file and update the `proxyUrl` variable
-6. There are two ways to run the Craft built-in installer:
+6. There are two ways to run the CraftCMS built-in installer:
     1. Run `yarn start`, wait for your browser to be launched by BrowserSync and navigate to `http://localhost:8000/admin`
     2. *OR* — Go to your local environment site (i.g. `http://your-app.dev`) and navigate to `http://your-app.dev/admin`